 Feel more like hibernating than going to a spinning class?
 These home workouts make it much easier to squeeze in the exercise.

-It’s January – the prime time to turn over a new leaf and kick-start a new exercise regime.
+It’s the beginning of the year – the prime time to turn over a new leaf and kick-start a new exercise regime.
 But it’s also cold and dark outside, making staying at home much more appealing than heading out to the gym.
 This is where the amazing new variety of home workouts come in.

 “It’s a misconception that you won’t work as hard at home as you do in the gym – but if you’re mentally prepared to get a good workout, then you will,” says Steve Tansey, Head of Research and Development at fitness brand Les Mills UK.
 “As long as you have no distractions, enough floor space and determination to put in your best, the workout and instructor will push you the rest of the way.”